global-asp/asp-source/lg/0256_omugogo-gwe-ngatto-zange-ogwasooka.md

 nazo mu buliri.

 ##
-Omugogo gwe ngatto zange
-ogwasooka
 * License: [CC-BY]
 * Text: Ursula Nafula
 * Illustration: Rob Owen
 * Translation: Annet Sebaggala
 * Language: lg

-You can recall and share with your friends about your self when you received your first pair of shoe.